nwillc/genfuncs/README.md

 # Genfuncs

-Genfuncs implements various functions utilizing Go's Generics to help avoid writing boilerplate code, in particular when working with slices, maps and sorting.
-Many of the functions are based on Kotlin's Sequence and Map.
+Genfuncs implements various functions utilizing Go's Generics to help avoid writing boilerplate code, in particular when working with containers like slices, maps, queues, sets etc. Many of the functions are based on Kotlin's Sequence and Map.
 This package, while usable, is primarily a proof-of-concept since it is likely Go will provide similar before long.
 In fact, golang.org/x/exp/slices and golang.org/x/exp/maps offer some similar functions and I incorporate them here.

 Examples are found in `*examples_test.go` files or projects like [gordle](https://github.com/nwillc/gordle).